 ML is taking scalable personalization to the next level, and the reason it can work so well is that savvy marketers are using the best of both – human intuition combined with ML driven insights to create scalable interactions that feel (and are) personalized to each customer.

-When seeking out an ML vendor, it is important to make sure they offer a true ML solution, capable of accurately predicting consumer behaviors to provide lift in sales while improving customer experience.
-Too often, vendors will eagerly characterize rules-based algorithms or manual services as ML in a black box.
-Some vendors may even try to get away with characterizing vaporware as ML in a black box.
+When seeking out an ML solution provider, it is important to make sure they offer a true ML solution, capable of accurately predicting consumer behaviors to provide lift in sales while improving customer experience.
+Too often, solution providers will eagerly characterize rules-based algorithms or manual services as ML in a black box.
+Some solution providers may even try to get away with characterizing vaporware as ML in a black box.

 At ZineOne, we custom-build our ML models for each unique enterprise to deliver effective ML excellence to our customers.
 Discover how our Intelligent Customer Engagement (ICE) hub can transform personalization and engagement in your enterprise.